alexjlockwood/AndroidDesignPatterns/_posts/2016-10-22-icon-animations.md

 | `android:trimPathEnd`    | `<path>`     | `float`    | `0`       | `1`       |
 | `android:trimPathOffset` | `<path>`     | `float`    | `0`       | `1`       |

 The value assigned to `trimPathStart` determines where the visible portion of the path will begin, while the value assigned to `trimPathEnd` determines where the visible portion of the path will end.
-The `trimPathOffset` value may also be specified to add an extra offset to the start and end values if necessary.
-Consider the simple stroked path in **Figure 5** as an example, and update the sliders to see how the different values affect what is drawn to the display.
-Note that it is perfectly fine for `trimPathStart` to be greater than `trimPathEnd`; if this occurs, the visible portion of the path simply wraps around the end of the segment back to the beginning.
+The `trimPathOffset` value may also be specified to add an extra offset to the start and end values if necessary. **Figure 5** demonstrates how this all works.
+Update the sliders to see how different values affect what is drawn to the display!
+Note that it is perfectly fine for `trimPathStart` to be assigned a value greater than `trimPathEnd`.
+If this occurs, the visible portion of the path simply wraps around the end of the segment back to the beginning.

 {% include posts/2016/10/22/includes5_trimming_stroked_paths_demo.html %}

 The ability to animate these three properties opens us up to a world of possibilities, especially for icons that make heavy use of stroked paths. **Figure 6** below shows four examples that animate these attributes in order to achieve some pretty cool effects:

 * The _fingerprint icon_ is made up of 5 stroked paths, each with their trim path start and end values initially set to `0` and `1` respectively.
-When hidden, each path's trim path end value is quickly animated to `0` until the icon is no longer visible, and then back again to `1` when the icon is later shown.
-The _cursive handwriting icon_ works similarly, except instead of animating the individual paths all at once, they are animated sequentially as if the word was being written out by hand.
+When hidden, the difference is quickly animated to `0` until the icon is no longer visible, and then back to `1` when the icon is shown once again.
+The _cursive handwriting icon_ behaves similarly, except instead of animating the individual paths all at once, they are animated sequentially as if the word was being written out by hand.

-* The _search to back icon_ uses a clever trim path transition in order to animate the stem of the search icon into the stem of a back arrow.
-Enable the "show trim paths" checkbox and you'll see how the changing `trimPathStart` and `trimPathEnd` values affect the relative location of the stem as it animates towards its new state.
-Enable the "slow animation" checkbox and you'll also notice that the stem's size does not remain constant over the course of the animation: it expands at the beginning and shrinks at the end, creating a subtle "stretching" effect that feels more natural.
-In order to achieve this effect, we begin animating either the start or end value with a slight start delay.
-Simple!
+* The _search to back icon_ uses a clever combination of trim path animations in order to seamlessly transition between the stem of the search icon and the stem of a back arrow.
+Enable the "show trim paths" checkbox and you'll see how the changing `trimPathStart` and `trimPathEnd` values affect the relative location of the stem as it animates to its new state.
+Enable the "slow animation" checkbox and you'll also notice that the visible length of the stem changes over time: it expands at the beginning and shrinks at the end, creating a subtle "stretching" effect that feels more natural.
+Creating this effect is actually quite easy: we simply animate the trim path start and end values with non-equal start delays, so that one of the two appears to animate faster than the other.

-* Each animating digit in the _Google IO 2016 icon_ consists of 4 paths, each with a different stroke color and each with trim path start/end values covering a quarter of the path's total length.
+* Each animating digit in the _Google IO 2016 icon_ consists of 4 paths, each with a different stroke color and each with trim path start/end values covering a quarter of the digit's total length.
 The `trimPathOffset` is then animated from `0` to `1` in a loop in order to create the effect.

 {% include posts/2016/10/22/includes6_trimming_stroked_paths_animated_svgs.html %}

-The most familiar example we'll cover, however, is the circular indeterminate progress bar, which consists of a single stroked path and is animated by modifying the following three properties:
+The last example we'll cover is the circular indeterminate progress bar, which consists of a single, circular path and is animated by modifying the following three properties:

 1. The progress bar is rotated from 0° to 720° over the course of 4444ms.

 2. The progress bar's trim path offset is animated from `0` to `0.25` over the course of 1333ms.

 3. Portions of the progress bar's circular path are trimmed over the course of 1333ms.
-Specifically, over the course of the animation they take on the following values:
+Specifically, over the course of the animation they animate through the following values:

     | Time | `trimPathStart` | `trimPathEnd` | `trimPathOffset` |
     |------|-----------------|---------------|------------------|